habib-wahid/spring-boot-backend/README.md

    * Select your branch from the top-down list, and then click on 'Create pull request'.

-When your pull request is approved by everyone, it will be merged by the scrum master.
+When your pull request is approved, it will be merged.